-The purpose of Reilly’s law of retail gravitation (1931) is to find a point of indifference between two locations, so the trading area of each can be determined.
+Reilly’s law of retail gravitation (1931) aims to find a point of indifference between two locations, so that the trading area of each can be determined.
 This point is assumed to be a function of the distance between two locations pondered by their respective size (population often used for this purpose).
 A location can thus be more attractive than the other.